 |Business income of immigrant-owned firms||$67.8M|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Alaska play an important role contributing to the state’s economy both as consumers and taxpayers.

 |Total Spending Power||$1.4B|

-Nationally, immigrants are 17.2 percent more likely to hold an advanced degree than the native-born.
+Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
-In Alaska, immigrants play a particularly large role as food processing workers, butchers, and cleaners.
+This holds true in Alaska, where immigrants play a particularly large role as food processing workers, butchers, and cleaners.
 Immigrants in Alaska also make up a vast majority of the seafood industry workforce.

 |Workforce Education||Foreign-Born Population||Native-Born Population|